wingraptor/conucoWormFarmStore/content/products/vermicompost - 4.5lbs.md

 draft: false

 # meta description
-# description : "For Glowing Skin"
+# description : "5lb bag of vermicompost for use as a fertilizer in your garden to promote soil and plant health."

 # product Price
 price: "$18.00"